 Distinguish yourself as a leader among fellow divers.
-The Master Scuba Diver (MSD) rating places you in an elite and esoteric group of divers because everything you will learn as well as all of the skills you will implement during your transformation to becoming a MSD is ubiquitous to all facets of scuba diving, creating the bulwark for your scuba acumen.
-Becoming a MSD is no easy challenge, and in fact only 3% of all scuba divers ever achieve this rating.
+The Master Scuba Diver rating places you in an elite and esoteric group of divers because everything you will learn as well as all of the skills you will implement during your transformation to becoming an MSD are all things necessary and used scuba diving.
+Becoming an MSD is not easy.
+In fact, only 3% of all scuba divers ever achieve this rating.
 Not because it is difficult, but because it requires divers’ most sincere interest and devotion to learning more indepthly about scuba diving.
 Now is the a great time to set new goals for yourself.
 Become a Master Scuba Diver.

 The Fun Part

 The exciting part is learning new things, diving new places, making new friends, and rising to the challenges set by your scuba instructor.
 Although your instructor will help you fine tune some of what you know, as a MSD candidate this is your time to prove your grit by showing your peers what you know or have learned as a scuba diver.

 The Challenging Part